 Research shows millennials are impulsive buyers and ironically most don’t earn much money.
 Of all the things that young guns of today buy, clothing/ apparel makes a big part of it.
-Though there is nothing wrong with getting a new dress shirt, tee, fr-pants, or a chino every season, updating your whole wardrobe at every sign of sale is a Big ‘NO’.
+Although there is nothing wrong with getting a new dress shirt, top, fr-pants, or pair of chinos every season, updating your whole wardrobe at every sign of a sale is a Big ‘NO’.
 That’s what these season-end, pre-arrival, clearance and festive sales are designed to do; ignite an impulsive logic that you can save by shopping.

-Worry not my fellow millennials, experts at MoneyMagpie have come up with easy to follow tips that will save you extra pounds and will curb your urge to buy apparels too.
+Worry not my fellow millennials, experts at MoneyMagpie have come up with easy to follow tips that will save you money and will curb your urge to constantly buy new clothes.

 Ideally you should shop when the need arises, not when a new trend or fad hits the market along with a sign of ‘sale’.
 It means you should take proper care of your clothes to prolong their life.
 That may seem hard work, but actually it’s quite fun.
 For starters, ditch the wire hangers, simply learn to fold and rack.
 If you have to hang, then go for broader wooden hangers.
 They won’t cause the shoulders of shirts to droop and won’t damage the fabric like pointy wire hangers.

 Ever wondered how the shirts in stores seem so pristine?
 No, it has almost nothing to do with the fact that they are new.
 In fact, most of the apparels found in store goes through dirty racks, dust and greasy hands of customers and salesmen on a daily basis.
 What makes their colours so pleasing and their form so refined is steaming.
 They are ironed only once, when they are placed on display, but are steamed every now and then.
 Don’t go rushing to electronic store to get the steamers, instead invest in steam iron; the one that presses and can steam too.
 Steamers are expensive and less efficient than steam irons.